 Additionally, if these individuals live by themselves, waking up alone can be distressing for some people.
 At times, people with dementia may also experience broken sleep patterns and problems with sleep-wake cycle.
-This means that they may be sleeping in the day and being awake throughout the night so a night carer may be needed to help the person to be safe cared-for.
+This means that they may be sleeping in the day and being awake throughout the night, so night carers for the elderly may be needed to help the person to be safe cared-for.

-Having a carer stay overnight can be a great way to support individuals with dementia but it can also be beneficial for family members by providing them with peace of mind that their loved ones are in safe hands.
+Having an overnight sleep in carer stay overnight can be a great way to support individuals with dementia but it can also be beneficial for family members by providing them with peace of mind that their loved ones are in safe hands.

 As we age it can be common to have urinary incontinence and overactive bladder function.
 This often means frequent trips to the toilet which can cause disrupted sleep at night.
-A night-time carer can support these bathroom trips and help to reduce the likelihood of falls
+Night carers for elderly people can support these bathroom trips and help to reduce the likelihood of falls

 Taking medication on time is an essential part of a healthcare routine and can sometimes be forgotten if medication type and/or dosage have recently changed.
-A night-time carer can support and remind individuals to take their medication before bed and upon waking-up and take away the anxieties and responsibility that may be experienced.
+Overnight carers can support and remind individuals to take their medication before bed and upon waking-up and take away the anxieties and responsibility that may be experienced.